 If you need to walk your child into the school building, park in the parking lot to the right of the car rider lane.
 As you exit the parking area, please merge into the car rider line and follow the traffic all the way until you exit.
-Parents dropping off and or picking up in the car rider line please enter the line in a single file.
+Parents dropping off and or picking up in the car rider line, enter the line in a single file.
 Please keep the car rider line full by watching the next station that is available as the line moves forward.

 Students are dismissed at 2:45 p.m. daily.
 These students must be picked up by parents or daycare, be transported home by bus, or report to Kid's Place for after school day care.
 Students may not be called from classes after 2:30 pm for early dismissal.
 We use a car tag system where your family members listed will receive a hang tag with a number associated to your child(ren).
-Anyone picking up a child must verify that they are on the child's emergency card and present an ID to be added to the "list" to pick up your child.
+If you do not have your hang tag, you will be asked to park and come to the office to check your ID and that you are were put on the emergency card by the legal guardian to pick up the child.
+If the legal guardians needs to change who is on their child's emergency card, they need to come in person to the office.
 Each family will be allowed to have up to two cards.
 Additional cards will cost \$1.00.
 If a card is lost, replacement cost will be \$1.00.